A3E 2026 Anaheim

 Athan Billias has dedicate his whole life to music, technical innovation and MIDI.
 He played keyboard with Herb Reed and the Platters and Jerry Martini from Sly and the Family Stone.
 He then moved into the musical instrument industry as Product Planning Manager at Korg where he helped turn the Korg M1 into the largest selling music workstation of all time.
 He then Joined Yamaha as a Director of Marketing where he was involved with the product planning and marketing of Yamaha products including the Motif Series and the Montage.
 He has been on the Executive Board of The MIDI Association for over 25 years.

-Friday, January 23rd, 2026; 1:00PM – 2:00PM Pacific Time; Hilton Anaheim; Room TBA
+Friday, January 23rd, 2026; 1:00PM - 2:00PM Pacific Time; Hilton Anaheim, 4th Floor, Huntington Room

 AI for Instruments: Instruments Becoming Intelligent Co-Creators